-1. Winter Guard Disabled (Recommended): When demand increases and calls for heat rejection, each pump will turn on when demand exceeds the capacity of the unit by evaporative cooling when required.
+1. Winter Guard Disabled (Recommended): When demand increases and calls for heat rejection, each pump will turn on when demand exceeds the capacity of the unit while running dry.
+This mode is recommended to ensure that heat load can be rejected by evaporative cooling when required.